Huang Hua: People's Republic of China

 After the CCP took over Nanjing in April 1949, Huang was sent to the city to take over the Republic of China's foreign ministry and send ministerial documents to Beijing.
 He was also authorized by Mao to meet John Leighton Stuart, who was by now the US Ambassador to China, though the talks ultimately failed.
-Mao proclamated of the People's Republic of China in 1 October 1949, and Huang's English skills ensured him a position in the newly established Ministry of Foreign Affairs.
+Mao proclamated of the People's Republic of China on 1 October 1949, and Huang's English skills ensured him a position in the newly established Ministry of Foreign Affairs.
 Initially staying in Nanjing, Huang was later transferred to handle foreign affairs in Shanghai.
 In 1953, he was involved in the Korean War armistice talks.
 He was also part of the initial contacts with the United States in Warsaw, Poland in 1958.

 During the 1960s, Huang spent much of his time abroad serving as ambassador to Ghana and then Egypt.
 By summer 1967, Huang, ambassador to Egypt at this time, was China's only remaining ambassador overseas due to the Cultural Revolution.
 When he returned home during the height of the Cultural Revolution, he was arrested along with his wife and banished to labor reform in the countryside.
 His exile did not last long however, as he was rehabilitated in 1970, and served as Mao's translator during an interview with Edgar Snow in August 1970.

 Beginning in 1971, Huang was the first Permanent Representative to the UN from the People's Republic of China after the UN seat was transferred to the mainland Chinese government.
 Huang also signed the Sino-Japanese Peace and Friendship Treaty with Japanese Foreign Minister Sonoda on August 12, 1978.

 After Mao Zedong's death in 1976, Foreign Minister Qiao Guanhua, an ally of the radical Gang of Four, was dismissed from his post and Huang appointed as his replacement.
 Huang accompanied Chinese leader Deng Xiaoping during his visit to the United States in January 1979, which led to the establishing of diplomatic relations.
 Along with Premier Zhao Ziyang, Huang participated in the 1981 North–South Summit.
 At the summit, Huang received instructions from Zhao to soften the PRC's anti-Soviet talking points.
 Huang and his deputy Pu Shoucang did not comply, which Zhao saw as a challenge to his authority.

 When Soviet leader Leonid Brezhnev died in November 1982, a Chinese delegation headed by Huang Hua as Foreign Minister attended the funeral, where Huang praised the late Soviet leader as "an outstanding champion of world peace," and expressed his hope for normalized relations with Moscow.
 This was during the Sino-Soviet split, when PRC and the USSR competed for influence in the world.
 Huang was succeeded as Foreign Minister by Wu Xueqian after his return to China.
 Huang nevertheless stayed active in "friendship diplomacy" after his retirement, meeting Henry Kissinger during the 2008 Summer Olympics in Beijing.
 Huang died on 24 November 2010 at the age of 97.